arbor-sim/arbor/src/backends/event_delivery.md

 The back-end event management structure is supplied by the corresponding `backend` class as `backend::multi_event_stream`.
-It presents a limited public interface to the lowered cell, and is passed by reference as a parameter to
+It presents a limited public interface to the lowered cell, and is passed by reference as a parameter to the mechanism `deliver_events` method.

 ### Target handles